Password Change Policy

 Use 10 characters that contain both upper and lower characters, one number and one special character

-Passwords that contain personal information such as birth dates, addresses, phone number or names of family members, pets, friends and fantasy characters
+Passwords that contain personal information such as birth dates, addresses, phone numbers or names of family members, pets, friends and fantasy characters

 Passwords that contain work-related information such as building names, system commands, software, or hardware